DanielXMoore/Civet/civet.dev/reference.md

   triangle 3
 </Playground>

-Note that `comptime` blocks are executed as separate scripts, so they have no access to variables in outer scopes.
-The block can be async, but `import`s are currently relative to Civet's codebase, so you should use `require` to load other modules.
+Note that `comptime` blocks are executed as separate scripts (separate NodeJS contexts, or top-level `eval` on the browser), so they have no access to variables in outer scopes.
+You can use `require` to load other modules (or `import` on very recent NodeJS versions, but this generates a warning).
+The block can be async e.g. via use of `await`, and the resulting `Promise` will be awaited during compilation.
-For serialization, the result must consist of built-in JavaScript types, including numbers, `BigInt`, strings, `Buffer`, `URL`, `RegExp`, `Date`, `Array`, `TypedArray`, `Set`, `Map`, objects (including getters, setters, property descriptors, `Object.create(null)`, `Object.preventExtensions`,
+For serialization into JavaScript code, the result must consist of built-in JavaScript types, including numbers, `BigInt`, strings, `Buffer`, `URL`, `RegExp`, `Date`, `Array`, `TypedArray`, `Set`, `Map`, objects (including getters, setters, property descriptors, `Object.create(null)`, `Object.preventExtensions`,